Yakitrak/obsidian-cli-docs/docs/commands/open-note.md

     nav: "docs"
 ---

-The open command opens a given note in Obsidian.
-The note argument is the note name in the vault, it does not need to be the entire path (although yo.u can use the path from the root of the vault if you want)
+The `open` command allows you to open a specific note within your vault.
+The `<note-name>` refers to the name of the note in the vault, and it doesn't have to be the complete path (although you can still use the path from the top-level folder of the vault if desired).

-**Note:** Your terminal working directory does not need to be in your vault.
-You can use any command from anywhere.
-{: .notice--info}

 To open a note in your default vault: